pewniak747/hipbot/README.md

 ### Behavior
 * On start and runtime:
-    * Joins every accessible room (ie. open or with HipBot invited)
+    * Joins every accessible room (ie. open or with Hipbot invited)
     * Fetches details and presences of all users in Lobby
     * Pings XMPP server every 60 seconds to keep alive
 * On new message: